damianhakert/damianhakert.github.io/source/_posts/2016-03-30-using-omnibus-gitlab-to-ship-gitlab.md

 The story goes pretty much the same as the story about the native Debian packages.
-There was an attempt of packaging GitLab for Fedora as a part of [Google Summer of Code project] by (now) our own team member Achilleas Pipinellis.
-However, it is a multi-person job and packaging alone is a lot of work, so the project was never completed.
+There was an attempt of packaging GitLab for Fedora as a part of [Google Summer of Code project] by our (now) own team member Achilleas Pipinellis.
+Through that effort, we learned it is a multi-person job and packaging alone is a lot of work.
+So, the project was never completed.

 #### Anything else